brewerwall/unitz/README.md

 #### Malt Color Unit (MCU)

-Malt Color Units (MCU) is the color of each grain times the grain weight in pounds divided by the batch volume in gallons.
+Malt Color Unit (MCU) is an equation that helps determine what color a beer would be.

 ```php
 Beer::maltColorUnit(Weight $weight, Color $color, Volume $volume): float